 People Pleasing Can Prevent Your Happiness

 So when we feel like we need to people please or self-betray we are letting fear control our lives.
-At some point we in our lives, we have evidence that asserting ourselves resulted in the withdrawal of love, community or needs going unmet.
+At some point in our lives, we have evidence that asserting ourselves resulted in the withdrawal of love, community, or needs going unmet.

 The Need for Approval Can Impact Your Happiness